Together in Christ: 'Filter for Our Speech' — Ephesians 4:29

 Key Thought

-I think I will write today's relationship verse on a card by hand and go over each day for the next month.
-Maybe I'll move that card each week to a different place so I can regularly discover and re-read it.
+I think I will write today's relationship verse by hand on a card and go over it each day for the next month.
+Maybe I'll move that card each week to a different place so I can regularly re-discover it and re-read it.

 I want to highlight one crucial insight into this passage.
 We can't simply stop destructive behaviors without replacing them with good behaviors!
 [5] Paul emphasized the positive behavior to help us keep out the bad ones: "[E]verything you say [should] be good and helpful, so that your words will be an encouragement to those who hear them."
 Notice three essential principles of Paul's speech filter: